 YouTube and Aiptek:

-takes in Aiptek video format directly and provides a "3D" button for many
+of 3D display, takes in Aiptek video format directly and provides a "3D"

 While my wife and i have done a lot of work with film and digital cameras via desktop digital processing (and see our treatments of that elsewhere), no way is the average person going to do print pair stereography without: